marmelab/ra-auth-cognito/README.md

 ## Using the TOTP MFA

-For using the TOTP MFA, you will need to add translations for MFA pages.
-The library provides translations for English and French.
+The library offers English and French translations for TOTP MFA pages.
+If you need other translations, have a look to the [ra-auth-cognito-language-french package](packages/ra-auth-cognito-language-french/README.md).

 ## Customizing the application name using the TOTP MFA

-By default, the library uses the hostname to specify the hostname.
-If you want to specify it, pass to the authProvider a second argument with the `applicationName` in an object.
+By default, the library uses the `hostname` as the `applicationName`.
+If you want to define your own, add a second parameter to the `authProvider`, defining the `applicationName` you want:

 ```js
 authProvider(cognitoConfig, {